YUNSUCHO/Deep-learning-specialization-TensorFlow-Advanced-Techniques/README.md

 # specialization of TensorFlow: Advanced Techniques by deeplearning.ai
-Custom Models, Layers, and Loss Functions with TensorFlow by courser.
+Custom Models, Layers, and Loss Functions with TensorFlow.